-Minnesota has developed an assessment system to measure student proficiency on the Minnesota Academic Standards, developed by Minnesota educators, and on the Minnesota Standards for English Language Development, developed by the WIDA Consortium.
-This system comprises standardized, criterion-referenced tests that provide individual and aggregate data on student performance aligned to grade-level standards.
+Minnesota has developed an assessment system to measure achievement towards meeting the Minnesota Academic Standards, developed by Minnesota educators, and to measure progress towards meeting the WIDA English Language Development Standards.
+This system is comprised of standardized, criterion-referenced tests that provide individual and aggregate data on student performance aligned to grade-level standards.